Download the PDF version

 Read our Cleafy Labs Technical Reports

-What does it take to develop a professional career in Threat Intelligence?
+What does it take to develop a professional career in threat intelligence?

 Having prior experience with various aspects of cybersecurity, such as penetration testing and vulnerability assessment, is crucial for thriving in the domain.
 These foundational skills are necessary before navigating the more specialised and complex area of threat intelligence and response.